casper-network/docs-archive/economics/issuance.rst

 Issuance
 --------

 Issuance provides a base level of payments for validators, so that they are compensated for their work even if there is not a lot of demand for using the network.
 By issuing new CSPR for validators, we ensure that the network is secured by sufficient stake, even without the transaction fees.

 CSPR is issued at a fixed rate and distributed to validators in proportion to their stake.
-This is analogous to block rewards in Proof of Work blockchains, except for two major differences:
+This is analogous to block rewards in Proof of Work blockchains, except for a couple of differences:

 - The growth of CSPR supply is exponential instead of linear.
-- New CSPR is minted at the end of each era, called the *era reward*, and distributed to validators proportional to their performance in that era.
+- Issuance takes into account slashed CSPR.

 If there were no slashing, we would have computed block rewards according to the following formula